Develop a NOMAD plugin¶

 Installing the plugin

-Next we should install our plugin package in editable mode and using the nomad package index
+Install the plugin package in editable mode using the NOMAD package registry:

 pip install --upgrade pip